State Victim Assistance Academies

-OVC encourages state Victims of Crime Act (VOCA) Administrators to help fund Academies using VOCA administrative funds.
-If your state does not have an SVAA, contact your VOCA Administrator to discuss SVAA implementation.
-Your VOCA Administrator may suggest that you contact OVC to speak to an SVAA Project Monitor to learn more about discretionary grant funding that may be available to help start a new SVAA.
+OVC also encourages Victims of Crime Act (VOCA) Assistance Administrators in each state to use VOCA administrative funds to support their SVAA.
+To contact your VOCA Assistance Administrator, click on your state in our U.S. Resource Map.
+When discussing how to implement an SVAA, your VOCA Assistance Administrator may suggest that you speak to an SVAA Project Monitor at OVC to learn more about discretionary grants that may be available for starting a new SVAA.

 Training and technical assistance, for both prospective and established SVAAs, is available through the SVAA Resource Center, operated by the National Center for Victims of Crime.
 Contact the SVAA Resource Center at 202–467–8700 or SVAATTA@ncvc.org.